About this course

 As well as cementing your understanding of valuations, you will learn about the financial aspects of property investment and strategic estate management in the corporate environment.
 You will also develop a site as part of an interdisciplinary team and focus on your chosen area of interest in a dissertation.

-The teaching staff provide a friendly, enabling environment for learning.
-They are also actively engaged in research or professional practice, ensuring that you learn directly from the latest academic and business developments.
+Our tutors provide a friendly, collaborative environment for learning.
+They are also actively engaged in research or professional practice so you learn directly from the latest academic and business developments.

 For more details see our full glossary of learning and teaching terms.